Continually Updated Clinical Reference

 Cataract surgery in patient with uveitis

 Cataracts occur in most patients with chronic or recurrent uveitis likely due to inflammatory mediators and corticosteroid-induced mechanisms.
 Indications for cataract surgery include the following: (1) visually significant lens opacity with good visual potential, (2) in combination with vitreoretinal surgery to better visualize the posterior segment, (3) lens-induced uveitis, and (4) impairment of fundus assessment.
-Prognosis is strongly dependent on preoperative control of all intraocular inflammation for a minimum of 3 months but preferably 3-6 months.
+Prognosis is strongly dependent on preoperative control of all intraocular inflammation for a minimum of 3 months but preferably 3 to 6 months.
 Use aggressive topical, periocular, and oral steroid regimens in combination with immunomodulatory therapy if needed.
 Bringing the eye into a state of quiescence is key to a favorable outcome.

 Modern techniques have improved surgical outcomes.
 Evidence suggests that phacoemulsification in conjunction with small incision surgery causes less breakdown of the blood-aqueous barrier compared with extracapsular techniques.
 Similarly, other investigators have found that clear corneal incisions are less likely to cause early postoperative inflammation than sclerocorneal tunnels.
 The optimal lens biomaterial has yet to be found, but some evidence exists in the literature that heparin-modified IOLs may provoke less inflammation than other materials.
 Until a superior biomaterial is discovered, placement of an all polymethyl methacrylate (PMMA) lens in the capsular bag with attention to meticulous cortical cleanup is recommended.